temporalio/helm-charts/README.md

 You might already be operating an instance of ElasticSearch that you want to use with Temporal.

-To do so, fill in the relevant configuration values in `values/values.cassandra.yaml`, and pass the file to 'helm install'.
+To do so, fill in the relevant configuration values in `values.elasticsearch.yaml`, and pass the file to 'helm install'.

-Exmaple:
+Example:

 ```bash
 ~/temporal-helm$ helm install -f values/values.elasticsearch.yaml temporaltest . --timeout 900s